Morpho Initiative

 - Funding 2-3 working groups annually with ~$75,000-125,000

-The Morpho Initiative’s Annual Request for Proposals asks potential team leaders to propose a research opportunity to influence management action.
-Each project will bring together a working group of 12-15 experts for 3-4 in-person collaborative sessions over 24 months.
-The group will conceive new approaches to its respective problem, synthesize data relevant to the work, and develop science in service of relevant solutions.
-Between sessions, members will collaborate remotely, participate in Morpho-provided trainings, explore emerging research, identify opportunities to enhance management, and publish results.
-We will advise on best practices for open data science and offer advice for technical matters related to the group’s synthesis project.
-Over time, ideas and relationships fostered within Morpho teams may influence management policy or practice at local, state, national or international levels.
-Awards will be announced in Summer 2023 and groups will start in Fall 2023.
+The Morpho Initiative’s Annual Request for Proposals asks potential team leaders to articulate and propose a research opportunity for transdisciplinary collaboration and innovation to influence management action or practice.
+Each funded project will bring together a working group of 12-16 experts for 3-4 in-person collaborative sessions over the course of 24 months.
+The working group will conceive new approaches to its respective problem area, synthesize data relevant to the work, and develop science in service of relevant solutions.
+Between sessions, members will collaborate remotely, participate in Morpho-provided trainings, explore emerging research outcomes, identify practical opportunities to enhance management activities, and publish research and results.
+Over time, ideas and relationships fostered within Morpho teams may influence management policy or practice at local, state, national or international levels and initiate related cross-sectoral action.

 - Download and fill in our Budget Template